pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `HelloImGui::ImageFromAsset(const char *assetPath, size, ...)`: will display a static image from the assets.
 * `bool HelloImGui::ImageButtonFromAsset(const char *assetPath, size, ...)`: will display a button using an image from the assets.
+* `ImTextureID HelloImGui::ImTextureIdFromAsset(const char *assetPath)`: will return a texture ID for an image loaded from the assets.

 Images are loaded when first displayed, and then cached (they will be freed just before the application exits).